 How it works:

 QR Codes differ from regular barcodes in that they require a device with a camera rather than a narrow beam of light.
-The "scanning" device takes a picture of the image and then analyzes different points within the code to determine its orientation, how much and what type of data are in the image and any error correction that needs to be done due to the image being damaged (a certain portion of a QR code can be missing or damaged and still scan properly, making them fairly resilient).
+The "scanning" device takes a picture of the image and then analyzes different points within the code to determine its orientation, how much and what type of data is in the image, and any error correction that needs to be done due to the image being damaged (a certain portion of a QR code can be missing or damaged and still scan properly, making them fairly resilient).

 (Image Source: Wikipedia Commons)